-The Whatcom County Planning & Development Services (PDS) lobby continues to be closed to public walk-in traffic, however, we are open for appointments. (starting July 1st) The most efficient way to assist our customers and the public continues to be via telephone, email and video conferencing options; and our application and permit intake processes will continue to be done digitally.
+The Whatcom County Planning & Development Services (PDS) lobby continues to be closed to public walk-in traffic, in addition we have temporarily stopped doing in person appointments per Executive Order 2002-02.
+The most efficient way to assist our customers and the public continues to be via telephone, email and video conferencing options; and our application and permit intake processes will continue to be done digitally.)

 We are accepting all applications digitally.
 To submit an application or permit--email email@example.com with your application materials.
 When your application is accepted you will get an e-mail with your permit number and applicable fees.
 Once your fees are paid your application we will processed for review by Natural Resource staff.

 Planning and Development Services has developed a series of three short videos explaining wetlands – what they are, why they are protected, and how to work through the permitting process if there are wetlands on your property.
 Follow a husband and wife team as they find out they have a wetland on their building site, how it might affect their plans, and how to protect the wetland while still meeting their goals.

 Part 1: What?!
 Is that a Wetland on my Building Site?
 With the help of Mr. Frog we meet the Jones’, a husband and wife who want to build their dream home but find their building site inundated after a storm.
 We follow them as they work with PDS staff and Super Consultant to confirm that there’s a wetland on their property.